 Click here for a list of recent and past events supported by the Diplomacy Program and the Lester N. Mandell Endowed Distinguished Lecture Series at UCF.

 The Diplomacy Program at UCF, the Global Perspectives Office at UCF and the Global Connections Foundation are pleased to provide an opportunity for an outstanding UCF student, undergraduate (at least junior level) or graduate, to serve as a Diplomacy Program Fellow each fall and spring semester.
 Click here for more information about the fellowship.

-The Fall 2017 Diplomacy Fellow is Zoe Smith.
-She is a sophomore at the University of Central Florida pursuing a degree in International and Global Studies, with a minor in Terrorism Studies and certificates in Diplomacy, Criminal Profiling and Intelligence and National Security.
-She is a Student Assistant for the Burnett Honors College and a member of Honors Congress.
-Her research interests include preventative diplomacy, international relations and culture.
+The Spring 2018 Diplomacy Fellow is Allison Wolfarth-Solano.
+She is a senior at the University of Central Florida pursuing a bachelor’s degree in International and Global Studies, with a minor in Intelligence and National Security.
+She is a member of The Council on International Educational Exchange (CIEE) and International Exchange Alumni.
+Her research interests include immigration trends and patterns as well as international comparative politics.
 Upon graduation, she plans on pursuing graduate studies in Political Science and to work within the educational and occupational exchange field to support the international community.
 A student of German, Wolfarth-Solano studied abroad in Germany and has traveled to France, the Netherlands, Cuba and Mexico.
 To learn about other past fellows and scholars, click here.